 - The baby learns to sit, crawl, and stand.
 By the end of the first year, the baby may be starting to walk.

-This baby's teeth have started to come in.
+This baby is six months old, and his baby teeth have started to come in.
 Babies often chew on toys or other objects when they are getting new teeth.
 They may even chew on their toes.

 Children develop better motor skills as they get older.